The reason we visited the US was predominantly to see the national parks along the West Coast.

 Southcenter Courtyard Marriott

-The room was massive, it was like a suite connected with a second bedroom.
+The room was massive, it was like a suite connected by a second bedroom.
 It was perfect for us because we could chill out in the evenings whilst both kids were asleep in separate rooms.

 The hotel is based around a garden courtyard and also has a swimming pool and hot tub.

-In the lobby they had a bistro style cafe.
-Meals can be ordered at the counter, its all quite simple foods like sandwiches and burgers.
+In the lobby, they had a bistro-style cafe.
+Meals can be ordered at the counter, it’s all quite simple foods like sandwiches and burgers.
 In the morning they had cereal, freshly chopped fruits and yoghurt pots.